 - All accommodation on the tour, including desert camp

-- All breakfasts and dinners on the tour, unless otherwise specified
+- All breakfasts and specified dinners on the tour

-- Air-conditioned 4x4 all-terrain vehicles, fuel and other running costs
+- Air-conditioned 4×4 all-terrain vehicles, fuel and other running costs

 - English-speaking driver

-- Camel rides to and from camp with an experienced camel person
+- Camel ride with an experienced camel person

 - Accommodation in Morocco before or after the tour